Medical expert of the article

 - exogenous allergic alveolitis (allergic pneumonitis);

-- chronic pulmonary occupational diseases - silicosis and pneumoconiosis;
+- chronic occupational pulmonary diseases – silicosis and pneumoconiosis;

 - lymph node cancer – lymphogranulomatosis (Hodgkin's lymphoma), non-Hodgkin's lymphoma (lymphosarcoma);

-- lung cancer (adenocarcinoma, karziosarcoma, paraganglioma, etc.);
+- lung cancer (adenocarcinoma, carciosarcoma, paraganglioma, etc.);

 - acute lymphoblastic leukemia (a form of leukemia associated with malignant damage to the hematopoietic cells of the bone marrow);